MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/configure-prompts.md

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]

+When creating a prompt, there are many parameters that can be set to control how the prompt behaves.
+In Semantic Kernel, these parameters both control how a function is used by [planner](/semantic-kernel/concepts-sk/planner) and how it is run by an [LLM AI model](../prompt-engineering/llm-models.md).

-LLM AI [models](/semantic-kernel/concepts-ai/models) have a variety of parameters associated them that can alter their behavior.
-Semantic Kernel enables the developer to have complete control over how a model is to be configured by using a `config.json` file placed in the same directory as the `skprompt.txt` file.
+Semantic Kernel allows a developer to have complete control over these parameters by using a `config.json` file placed in the same directory as the `skprompt.txt` file.

+For example, if you were to create a plugin called `TestPlugin` with two semantic functions called `SloganMaker` and `OtherFunction`, the file structure would look like this:

 ```File-Structure-For-Semantic-Plugins
 TestPlugin